 - To write the output to the scratch workspace set at the model environment level, use %scratchworkspace% in the output path of a parameter.

-In some cases, a tool parameter will not provide a list of model variables to select.
+In some cases, a tool parameter does not provide a list of model variables to select.
 In these cases, use one of the following alternatives:

-- Right-click the tool in the model and click Create Variable > From Parameter then select the tool parameter by name for which to make a variable.
+- Right-click the tool in the model and click Create Variable > From Parameter.
+Then select the tool parameter to make a variable for by name.

 Create a model from the geoprocessing history